-Thank you for taking the time to read the 2017 Annual Security Report and Annual Fire Safety Report (ASR).
+Thank you for taking the time to read the 2018 Annual Security Report and Annual Fire Safety Report (ASR).
 The ASR, provided to you in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, is full of useful information about safety and security at UW-Madison.
 Within this guide you will find crime statistics for the previous three calendar years, statistics for on-campus residential housing fires for the previous three calendar years, campus safety and disciplinary policies, alcohol and drug policies, and policies that specifically address prevention of and response to sexual assault, domestic violence, dating violence and stalking.

 While UW-Madison is generally a safe place to study and work, it is not without the challenges that other institutions of similar size and scope face.
 There are many resources available to help you make informed decisions about your safety.
 In addition to the annual release of the ASR, UW-Madison uses multiple methods to communicate about campus crime and major events.
-This video, created by the University of Wisconsin Police Department (UWPD) and the Dean of Students Office, provides a quick and interesting overview of communications about crime and major events on and around campus.